univention/univention-corporate-server/doc/manual/idm-cloud/office-365.rst

 as a `Domain verified by
 Microsoft <https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-custom-domain>`_
 are required.
 The first two are provided for test purposes by Microsoft for free.
-However to configure the SSO, a separate Internet domain where TXT records can be created is required.
+However to configure the SSO, a separate internet domain where TXT records can be created is required.

 In case there is no Microsoft 365 subscription available, one can be configured it via https://www.office.com/ in the *trial for business* section.
 A connection is not possible with a private Microsoft account.

-You should then log in with a *Microsoft 365 Administrator Account* into the :guilabel:`Microsoft 365 Admin Center`.
+You should then sign in with a *Microsoft 365 Administrator Account* into the :guilabel:`Microsoft 365 Admin Center`.
 At the bottom left of the navigation bar select :guilabel:`Azure AD` to open the *Azure Management Portal* in a new window.